-Salahaldin International School opened its doors to students in September of 2009.
+- Salahaldin International School opened its doors to students in September 2009.

-School’s first graduating class was graduated at the end of the school year 2012 -2013.
+- The school’s first graduating class graduated at the end of the academic year 2012 -2013.

-There is around 160 teaching staff.
+- There is around 170 teaching staff.
 The teaching staff members are mainly Egyptians.
 The others are from different backgrounds and nationalities.
 They bring with them a wide range of styles and experiences.
-Teachers work closely together in grade-level teams, subject departments, and school sections to plan, deliver, and improve instruction.
+Teachers work closely in grade-level teams, subject departments, and school sections to plan, deliver, and improve instruction.

-SIS campus facilities are aimed at giving its students the most well-rounded education and exposure possible with academic and sports facilities for all.
+- SIS campus facilities aim to give its students the most well-rounded education and exposure possible with academic and sports facilities for all.

 School Year and School Day Schedule

 - The academic school year consists of 183 instructional school days.

 - The regular school day runs from 7:30 am to 2:40 pm from Sunday to Wednesday.

 - Dismissal time for students is at 1:40 pm on Thursdays.

 - The school offers free academic support classes for students who may need more tutoring depending on their academic performance after school once a week for all subjects.
 Every Wednesday from 3:00 pm to 4:00 pm is arranged for academic support sessions in the whole school.